apache/solr/README.md

 exhaustive treatment of options, run `bin/solr start -h` from the `solr/` directory.

+### Running Solr in Docker

+You can run Solr in Docker via the [official image](https://hub.docker.com/_/solr).

+To simply run Solr in a container and expose the Solr port, run:

+`docker run -p 8983:8983 solr`

+In order to start Solr in cloud mode, run the following.

+`docker run -p 8983:8983 solr solr-fg -c`

+For documentation on using the official docker builds, please refer to the [DockerHub page](https://hub.docker.com/_/solr).
+Documentation up to date with this branch, useful for running locally-built images, can be found in the [reference guide](solr/solr-ref-guide/src/running-solr-in-docker.adoc).

+There is also a gradle task for building custom Solr images, which are built identically to the official image except for getting the Solr artifacts locally instead of from the official release.
+The task will output the image name to use at the end of the build.

+`./gradlew docker`

+For more info on building an image, run:

+`./gradlew helpDocker`

+### Running Solr on Kubernetes

+Solr has official support for running on Kubernetes, in the official Docker image.
+Please refer to the [Solr Operator](https://solr.apache.org/operator) home for details, tutorials and instructions.

 ### Gradle build and IDE support

 - *IntelliJ* - IntelliJ idea can import the project out of the box.